johnope/craftar-example-android-image-recognition/README.md

 Image Recognition requests to the API of CraftAR.
 The display of the result of the request of each is up to you.

-This document describes mainly the Examples of different uses of the Service and the Image Recognition SDK.
+This document describes mainly the examples of different uses of the Service and the Image Recognition SDK.
 General use of the SDK can be found in the Documentation webpage for the [Android Image Recognition SDK](http://catchoom.com/documentation/sdk/image-recognition/android-image-recognition-sdk/).
 Complete SDK documentation of the classes can be found within the distribution of the SDK itself.

 ### How to use the examples